 2. Visit the ‘Coolest Block in America’

-No visit in Venice would be complete without strolling through the Abbot Kinney Blvd.
+No visit in Venice would be complete without strolling through the Abbot Kinney Boulevard.
 Named after the area’s founder, it’s practically the most popular tourist destination in the locale.
 It could be partly because the GQ Magazine called it the ‘coolest block in America’ and that it’s pretty much a “shoppers’ paradise” for the wide range of items that you can get there.
 Either way, it should definitely be one of your stops when you’re in the area.

 What makes this spot different is that its shops are all worth checking out.
 They’re all charming in their own ways and they might also entice you in picking up a thing or two.
 Some are even so quaint they prove to be great additions to people’s whimsy social media feeds.